leapfrogonline/ansible-merge-vars/README.md

 ## Example Playbooks

-There are some example playbooks in the [examples folder](examples) in this repository.
-Prerequisites:

-  1. You have python 2.7 installed and a `python2.7` executable is on your path.
-  1. You have the virtualenv tool installed and a `virtualenv` executable on your path.

-To run all of the example playbooks (from the root of this repository):

-    make examples

-This will create a virtualenv, install the relevant dependencies into it, and run each example playbook using the `ansible-playbook` executable in the virtualenv.

-To run a single example, assuming you have your virtualenv and dependencies that the above make command generates:

-    env/bin/ansible-playbook examples/merge_lists_playbook.yml
+There are some example playbooks in the `examples` directory that show how the various features work in the context of an actual Ansible playbook.
+These example playbooks are run as part of the test suite for this plugin; if you would like to run them yourself, please see the [Contributing](#contributing) section for instructions on how to run the test suite.

 ## Contributing